 Steve Harrell, Vice-President

-Steve is a founding member of the CMEF Board of Directors, and has served as President Since its inception.
-He is a University of Washington anthropologist who has worked in Taiwan and China for over 40 years, and in Liangshan for over 20 years.
-He and his wife Barbara live in Seattle, Washington.
+Steve is a founding member of the CMEF Board of Directors, and served as President fro its inception in 2005 until 2018.
+He is a retired University of Washington anthropologist who has worked in Taiwan and China for over 45 years, and in Liangshan for over 25 years.
+He and his wife Barbara live in Bellingham, Washington.
 He retired in June, 2017 after teaching for 43 years at the University of Washington.
 He will be transitioning to a role as senior adviser over the next two years.
 For more about Steve’s history in Yangjuan and the history of CMEF, please read Our Story.

 Kaitlin graduated in Anthropology from the University of Washington in 2012, where her research focused on rural migrants living in Shanghai and their strategies for social mobility through employment and skill-training in the city.
 Through this research, she became curious about skill training education for rural people in China.
 She spent a year as a Fulbright scholar in Chengdu, researching the experience of Yangjuan graduates at vocational and technical colleges.
 She is also interested in Nuosu language and Nuosu fashion (both old and new).
 Kaitlin is currently an Anthropology Ph.D. student at Emory University, continuing ethnographic study of Nuosu Yi students from various rural regions in Liangshan who are attending college and university.
 As more rural students are beginning to receive higher education rather than pursue migrant labor, she is interested in how this is impacting these students’ lives and the rural communities where they come from.
 She hopes her research will help facilitate education for more rural students in the future!